 Daniel started playing piano at 7, then took lessons in clarinet and viola (he eventually gave up viola due to lack of talent).
 He also sang in his school's church choir and music society but became disillusioned because he wanted to play Jazz and nobody else did - that was unfortunate, really!

 After leaving school he tried various jobs for a few years, then decided 'to become a musician' at the late age of 28.
 Daniel enrolled in the Academy of Contemporary Music (ACM) in Guildford and completed a Diploma in Music Production there.
-When he left he did some peripatetic teaching after selling all his gear (apart from the digital piano) and wrote some poetry/lyrics.
-Some of these are now on 'Blogger'.
+When he left he did some peripatetic teaching after selling all his gear (apart from the digital piano) and concentrated on developing his songwriting skills.